Central diabetes insipidus: Genetic

 Central diabetes insipidus is linked to several congenital and familial disorders.
-These include congenital hypopituitarism, septo-optic dysplasia, familial arginine vasopressin deficiency, Wolfram syndrome, and proprotein convertase subtilisin/kexin type 1 (PCSK1) gene deficiency.
+These include congenital hypopituitarism, septo-optic dysplasia, familial arginine vasopressin deficiency, Wolfram syndrome (WFS1 gene mutation), and proprotein convertase subtilisin/kexin type 1 (PCSK1) gene deficiency.
+The main mutations are associated with the AVP gene.

 Diagnosis

 Establishing whether hypotonic polyuria exists is the first stage in the diagnostic process.
 Urine production over 50 mL/kg body weight in adults has been characterized as polyuria on 24-hour urine collection and has also been arbitrarily defined as more than 3 L/day.

 Confounding diseases such diabetes mellitus, renal impairment, hyperglycemia, hypercalcemia, and hypokalemia should be ruled out by baseline laboratory testing once polyuria is established.
 Because individuals with central diabetes insipidus are more likely than those with primary polyuria to have plasma sodium concentrations at the upper end of the normal reference range, measuring ambulatory plasma sodium concentration is beneficial.

 The most often utilized test for diabetes insipidus is the water deprivation test (WDT).
 This is a two-step test where parenteral desmopressin is administered after an initial 8-hour water fast.
 The first step is designed to differentiate primary polydipsia from diabetes insipidus.
 The second part of the test helps differentiate central diabetes insipidus from nephrogenic diabetes insipidus.

 Measurement of the arginine vasopressin responses during the intravenous infusion of hypertonic (3%–5%) sodium chloride solution can assist in differentiating between central diabetes insipidus and nephrogenic diabetes insipidus or primary polydipsia if the WDT is unable to provide a definitive diagnosis.

 It has been suggested to measure plasma copeptin as a stand-in for measuring plasma arginine vasopressin.
 Measurement of thirst using an unmarked, basic 10-cm visual analogue scale has revealed that the start of thirst happens at the same osmotic threshold as arginine vasopressin secretion.
 In patients with central diabetes insipidus, thirst responses exhibit a physiological pattern of linear rise during osmotic stimulation and reduction following water consumption.

 Following a diagnosis of central diabetes insipidus, MRI scanning of the hypothalamo-pituitary region is necessary to determine whether central diabetes insipidus is caused by a structural lesion.